 On the World Language Cafe Facebook Page, I share tips for celebrating Cinco de Mayo in Spanish class (printable, recipes, video clips, etc).
-Comment on the posts to enter a drawing for 1 of 3 copies of my Cinco de Mayo PPT Bundle.
+Comment on the posts to enter a drawing for a free copy of my Cinco de Mayo Bundle.

 2. Put up some colorful Cinco de Mayo decorations.

 Make your own papel picado banner or even better, have the kids make them for extra credit.

 Here’s a free printable fiesta banner from iheartnaptime.net.

 3. Start class with a Cinco de Mayo joke.

 Start Cinco de Mayo with a joke about a boat full of mayonnaise that sinks.
 You’ll be surprised how many of your students believe this.